 Highlawn Elementary School

-- Highlawn Elementary School's student population of 306 students has declined by 7% over five school years.
+- Highlawn Elementary School's student population of 295 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - Highlawn Elementary School is ranked within the bottom 50% of all 644 schools in West Virginia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.